tmminimalist-sketch/meteora-invent/README.md

 Find the type of project you want to launch here

 1. [Quickstart](dbc/quickstart/README.md) - A quick and easy way to launch your token.

+2. [Scripts](dbc/script/README.md) - Some tools to help launch and buy tokens

 ## Repository Structure

 ```bash